 When should my child see a doctor?

-Consulting an orthopedic specialist is warranted when pain, swelling, and trouble using the arm persist despite home treatment such as RICE (R-Rest, I-Ice, C-Compression, E-Elevation).
+Consulting an orthopedic specialist is warranted when pain, swelling, and trouble using the arm persist despite home treatment such as RICE (Rest, Ice, Compression, Elevation).
 If your child is unable to return to activities or sports, or if he has joint swelling, locking or instability, seeking professional assistance is essential.
 Consulting a pediatric orthopedic professional is especially important if your injured child is still growing.
 Injuries that occur near the growth plate can be challenging to recognize and appropriate treatment is necessary to ensure adequate management and healing.
-Sports Medicine specialists are able to make specific recommendations about rehabilitating the injury and safely returning to activity and sports.
+Sports medicine specialists are able to make specific recommendations about rehabilitating the injury and safely returning to activity and sports.

 What should I expect at my appointment?

 The Rocky Mountain Youth Sports Medicine Institute offers fellowship-trained physicians that specialize in the treatment of the wide range of injuries that affect school-aged athletes.
 Our dedicated team will develop a detailed treatment plan that includes a rehabilitation program focused on returning your child to play safely.
 When surgery is necessary, our fellowship-trained pediatric orthopedic surgeons will discuss specialized, age-appropriate and minimally invasive surgical options.

 Services available at the Youth Sports Medicine Institute